SecretFoundation/SNIPs/SNIP-721.md

 |token_id  | string (Uint128)|  The ID of the token whose owner and metadata should be displayed                                              |          |

 ### PrivateNftInfo
 Returns the public and private metadata about one particular token.
 The return value is based on *ERC-721 Metadata JSON Schema*, but directly from the contract, not as a Uri.
-Only the image link is a Uri.
+Only the image link is a Uri.<br/>
-If the supplied viewing key is not correct, or if the NFT owner has not set a viewing key, the response should be identical to the response of `NftInfo`.
+If the supplied viewing key is not correct, or if the NFT owner has not set a viewing key, the response should be identical to the response of `NftInfo`.<br/>
 Authentication MUST be a resource intensive operation, that takes a significant amount of time to compute.
 This is because such queries are open to offline brute-force attacks, which can be parallelized to scale linearly with the resources of a motivated attacker.
 In addition, authentication MUST perform the same computation even if the user does not have a viewing key set.

 TBD - Will use cases only require a single key-value pair of "string" type added to the *ERC-721 Metadata JSON Schema* base for the private metadata, or will it need to be an "object" type with multiple key-value pairs?